temple-geography/GUS-5073-Geovisualization/Lab7-choropleth-mapping/lab7-leafleatChoroplethMapping.md

 ## Homework
-1. Finish the tutorial and create a interactive and dynamic geoviz.
+1. Finish the tutorial and create an interactive and dynamic geoviz.

-2. Using a the field of "num_bll_5p", different color scheme, and different scale of legend
+2. Using the field of "num_bll_5p", a different color scheme, and a different scale of legend

-3. Upload your `.html` file to the Canvas.
+3. Upload your `.html` file to Canvas.